annepizzi/SMS_MCA_Personalization/README.md

 2. Marketing Admin
 3. Personalization Admin

+**Consent & Send Code Requirements**

+1. Ensure you have a SMS Sender Code activated
+2. Create a New Communication Subscripion with Sender Code

 ## **How to Implement**

 To build in your own environment, please follow these steps.